ruuda/musium/docs/configuration.md

 address to listen for external connections, to make the player available to the entire local network, or use `localhost` to listen only on loopback.

+The listen address is optional and defaults to `0.0.0.0:8233`.

 ### `library_path`

 The directory to recursively scan for flac files.